Discover the Breweries of the Wasatch Front

 Uinta Brewing Company

-Located in Salt Lake City, Uinta Brewing really pays homage to Utah’s environment.
+Located in Salt Lake City, Uinta Brewing pays homage to Utah’s environment.
 The space is designed with the local culture and outdoor recreation lovers in mind.
-You will find plenty of outdoor seating during the warmer months, and a large, open indoor dining area where you can hang out with friends after a day on the slopes.
-Uinta’s beer has a strong and well-established reputation in the microbrew industry, and has officially made it on the list as one of the Top 50 Craft Brewing Companies in the country.
-When I visit, I enjoy trying their seasonal brews that they have on tap, like the Grapefruit Hop Nosh, which, as you might suspect, is bright and refreshing with its citrus notes.
-Sample them, there are too many good ones not to give them each a shot.
-For the best experience, pair that beer with something savory.
-Personally, I always appreciate a well-made, plant-based option at a brewery.
-Luckily, Uinta’s menu changes seasonally with fresh ingredients on rotation, meaning their plant-based offerings are spot on.
-The veggie pesto
+You’ll find plenty of outdoor seating during the warmer months, and a large indoor dining area where you can hang out with friends after a day on the slopes.
+Uinta’s beer has a strong and well-established reputation in the microbrew industry and has made the list as one of the Top 50 Craft Brewing Companies in the country.

 Proper Brewing Company

 Proper Brewing offers a few locations where you can enjoy their beer.
 Grab a drink sans the grub at their bar and beer store in downtown Salt Lake City.
 Their signature Proper Beer is a classic golden ale that’s well balanced, and easy-to-drink.
 If you’re hungry, they have two restaurants — Avenues Proper and Proper Burger Co.— where you can grab their beer and a bite.